redSlug/tiles/README.md

 ## Enhancement ideas

+- make code more readable by having separate Peer / page for host vs friend
 - make it a multi 2-4 player game
 - calculate end of round scores using contiguous multipliers
 - do end of round cleanup (remove tile from rows and move to final rows)